 Under article 85, paragraph 11, of Law 12,529/11 if the party fails to comply with the settlement agreement, the tribunal will apply the sanctions set forth in it and will determine the continuation of the investigation.
-Under Brazil's legal system, it would also be possible for a party to the settlement agreement to challenge the agreement before the courts on the grounds that it is void (in cases, where, for example, CADE included illegal provisions).
-We are not aware of any instance where this has happened.
+As mentioned above, it would also be possible for a party to the settlement agreement to challenge the agreement before the courts on the grounds that it is void.